Should I Start a Podcast (You Might NOT Be Ready)

 What Equipment Do You Need to Start a Podcast?

 Many people are reluctant to start podcasting because they believe the initial setup requires tons of technical equipment.
-Fortunately, you don’t need much to get started.
+Fortunately, you don’t need much to get started with a podcast episode.

 You can’t use your computer’s built-in mic.
 Instead, you’ll need to purchase a standalone mic.
 For the best quality, you’ll want a mic with XLR cables.
 Commonly used in professional recording, they’re rounded cables with three pins.